TheLorenzor/Discord-Random-Voice-Speaker-Bot/README.md

 - get .env file from the_loraxxz

 # TODO:
-- Function that randomizes in an hour when the bot speaks randomly
-- On more people joining to say something
-- on movement in the team it follows
-- checking whether he is able to join
+- checking whether the limit is full
+- updated log
 ```
 channel = discord.utils.find(lambda c: c.name == 'some name' and c.type == 'voice', some_list_of_channels)
 if channel is not None: